185

 social life in United States, revealing the different cognitive metaphors used by the

 conservative and the progressive alignments.
-The book represents criticism to the
+The book represents a criticism to the

 communicative strategy pursued by the American left during the last fifty years, underlining its